tcnguyen/ner_cnn_lstm_crf/NOTE.md

 ## Note on unknown words:

 Unknown words will not have word embeddings, but we should still allow character levels learning.
-This is a sensitive point which should be implemented correctly since it is easy to transform the unknown words to some unknown token and treat them the same.
+This is an important point which should be implemented correctly.